 Please follow the format of this paper faithfully in order to help ensure that all contributions in the final publication are professional and consistent.
 Please read through the following instructions before beginning your paper.

+Default paragraph generated by quarto.

 Heading Level 2 (Times New Roman 10 Case Bold – style Heading 2)